 - the country you wish to visit.

-Schengen Visitor Visa Application Process
+- Fill in a Schengen Visitor Visa Application Form.

 Fill in a Schengen Visa Application Form